-"I hereby declare that the above information [on the Certified Paralegal Examination Application Form] is complete and truthful.
-I further pledge not to divulge the contents of any examination questions for certification as a paralegal by NALA (the "Examination Questions") and agree to be bound by the Code of Ethics and Professional Responsibility of NALA.
-Inasmuch as it is and ever will be impracticable and extremely difficult to determine the actual damages resulting to NALA should I divulge the contents of any Examination Questions, I agree to pay NALA as liquidated damages and not as a penalty, the sum of \$500 for each breach of my agreement not to divulge the contents of any Examination Questions.
+"I hereby declare that the information [on the Certified Paralegal Examination Application Form] is complete and truthful.
+I further pledge to keep confidential the contents of any questions from the Knowledge Exam or the Skills Exam on NALA's Certified Paralegal Examination (the "Examination Questions") and agree to be bound by NALA's Code of Ethics and Professional Responsibility.
+It is, and it will be, impracticable and extremely difficult to determine the actual damages resulting to NALA should I divulge the contents of any Examination Questions, I agree to pay NALA, as liquidated damages and not as a penalty, the sum of \$500 for each breach of my agreement not to divulge the contents of any Examination Questions.